tiga1231/neural_fdm/README.md

 - `lbfgsb`: The limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm.

 The algorithms support box constraints on the simulation parameters.
-We take advantage of this feature to constrain their value to a specific sign and to range of reasonable values, depending on the task.
+We take advantage of this feature to constrain their value to a specific sign and to a range of reasonable values, depending on the task.
 The lower box constraint is equivalent to the effect that `tau` has on the decoder's output in the [paper](https://arxiv.org/abs/2409.02606), by prescribing a minimum output value.
 Both optimizers run for `maxiter=5000` iterations at most and stop early if they hit the convergence tolerance of `tol=1e-6`.